dwgrossberg/tic-tac-toe/README.md

 # tic-tac-toe
-A simple tic-tac-toe app built using vanilla JS
+A single-page tic-tac-toe app built using vanilla JS

 Built as part of the Odin Project curriculum, this game was engineered using factory functions and module design patterns, with the aim of using as little global code as possible.